nestjs/docs.nestjs.com/content/microservices/basics.md

 }
 ```

-In the example above, the message handler will respond **3 times** (with each item from the array).
+In the example above, the message handler will respond **three times**, once for each item in the array.

 #### Event-based

-While the request-response method is ideal for exchanging messages between services, it is less suitable when your message style is event-based - when you just want to publish **events** without waiting for a response.
-In that case, you do not want the overhead required by request-response for maintaining two channels.
+While the request-response method is perfect for exchanging messages between services, it is less suited for event-based messaging—when you simply want to publish **events** without waiting for a response.
+In such cases, the overhead of maintaining two channels for request-response is unnecessary.

-Suppose you would like to simply notify another service that a certain condition has occurred in this part of the system.
-This is the ideal use case for the event-based message style.
+For example, if you want to notify another service that a specific condition has occurred in this part of the system, the event-based message style is ideal.

-To create an event handler, we use the `@EventPattern()` decorator, which is imported from the `@nestjs/microservices` package.
+To create an event handler, you can use the `@EventPattern()` decorator, which is imported from the `@nestjs/microservices` package.

 ```typescript
 @@filename()